Akramz/zotero-paper-podcast/README.md

 - Keep your `.env` file private and readable only by your user
 - Rotate API keys periodically
-- Enable automatic security updates on the VM (unattended-upgrades)
-- Set up CloudWatch alarms for cost monitoring
 - Configure OpenAI budget alerts

 ## TODO